 The fact that you can go from one state to another seamlessly is an important finding.
 It tells us that consciousness is not hierarchical in structure, at least not with the default states.
 Instead, they are linked and possibly related, like the vertical silos on the bar graph.
 (1)

-Our perception and awareness are fully engaged in this partition when we are in the waking state.
+When we are in the waking state, our perception and awareness are fully engaged in this partition.
 Yet, we still have access to sleep and dream states under the right conditions.
 It’s simply that our awareness is not using either of these partitions.

 You are familiar with the first three; these are the default partitions that enable us to use this great mind, body, and spirit machinery.
 Many people never move beyond this default platform.

-But, as you will soon discover, there is much more to the experience available.
+But as you will soon discover, there is much more to the experience.
 Nietzsche describes life as a series of questions and experiments.
 Consciousness is the apparatus through which we make this adventure.

 The Ten Levels of Consciousness

-Remember that the partitions of awareness are not static and fixed.
+Remember that the partitions of awareness are not static.
 The rainbow of consciousness is fluid.
 (2)

 1) Waking